CLARIAH/wp6-missieven/README.md

 * Jesse de Does provided TEI-XML files for volumes 1-13.
 * Lodewijk Petram provided textual PDFs for volume 14, bands (i) and (ii).
-* Sophie Arnoult used the Text-Fabric data to perform Named Entity Recognition.
+* Sophie Arnoult used the Text-Fabric data to perform Named Entity Recognition and delivered the results back.

 # Long term preservation and reproducibility